-The Company has a 3%-5% sliding scale NSR on the production from Equinox Gold Corp.'s ("Equinox") open pit Aurizona mine, located in Brazil ("Aurizona" or the "Aurizona Mine").
+The Company has a 3%-5% sliding scale NSR on the production from Equinox Gold Corp.'s ("Equinox") open pit Aurizona mine, located in Brazil ("Aurizona" or the "Aurizona Mine") which achieved commercial production in 2019.
 At gold prices less than or equal to \$1,500 per ounce, the royalty is a 3% NSR.
 At gold prices between \$1,500 and \$2,000 per ounce, the royalty is a 4% NSR.
 At gold prices above \$2,000 per ounce, the royalty is a 5% NSR.
 The royalty is calculated based on sales for the month and the average monthly gold price.
 In addition, Sandstorm holds a 2% NSR on Equinox's greenfields exploration ground.
 At any time prior to the commencement of commercial production at the greenfields exploration ground, Equinox can purchase one-half of the greenfields NSR for a cash payment of \$10 million.

-On July 1, 2019, Equinox achieved commercial production at the Aurizona Gold Mine.
-A Feasibility Study on the Aurizona project, which was filed on May 13, 2020, included estimated Proven and Probable Mineral Reserves of 958,000 ounces of gold (contained in 19.8 million tonnes at 1.5 grams per tonne gold with a cut-off grade of 0.4 grams per tonne from Boa Esperanza and 0.6 grams per tonne from Piaba) with expected annual production of 130,000 ounces.
-The Feasibility Study also included an updated mineral resource estimate whereby the total Measured & Indicated Resources (exclusive of reserves) increased to an estimated 844,000 ounces contained in 16.0 million tonnes at 1.6 grams per tonne gold (cut-off grade of 0.6 grams per tonne for open pit and 1.0 grams per tonne for underground resources).
+On September 20, 2021, Equinox announced a positive Pre-Feasibility Study for an expansion to the Aurizona mine through the development of an underground mine which could be operated concurrently with the existing open-pit mine and is subject to the Company's 3%-5% sliding scale NSR.
+The assessment outlines total production of 1.5 million ounces of gold over an eleven-year mine life and includes estimated Proven and Probable Mineral Reserves of 1.66 million ounces of gold (contained in 32.3 million tonnes at 1.6 grams per tonne gold with a cut-off grade of 0.35-0.47 grams per tonne for open-pit and 1.8 grams per tonne gold for underground) with an expected average annual production of 137,000 ounces.
+The Pre-Feasibility Study also includes an updated Mineral Resource estimate whereby the total Measured & Indicated Resources (exclusive of reserves) increased to an estimated 868,000 ounces contained in 18.1 million tonnes at 1.5 grams per tonne gold (cut-off grade of 0.3 grams per tonne for open pit and 1.0 grams per tonne for underground resources).
 For more information refer to www.equinoxgold.com.